 These are not real cases.
-They are made-up examples.
+They are made-up examples, and the income and benefit figures may vary with changes in tax and benefit rates.
 They show some common situations which arise when couples divorce.
 We then show how a judge may decide to share the income and capital of the couple after divorce.
-The couples in the examples are a man and a woman.
-If a same sex couple divorced (or dissolved their civil partnership), the judge would make decisions in the same way.
-The examples may help you reach your own agreement with your husband or wife.
+The examples include opposite-sex and same-sex couples, and the judge would make decisions in the same way for each of them.
+These examples may help you reach your own agreement with your partner.
 If your case goes to court, the judge will try to do what is fair for everybody after the divorce.
 The judge will decide what money the family has, and how best to meet the financial needs of the husband, wife and any children from that money.

-The judge can change who owns the family's property.
-The change can be from the husband to the wife or from the wife to the husband.
+The judge can change who owns the family's property, from one partner to the other.
 If there are debts, the judge cannot change those debts, but the judge will decide how best to deal with them, when deciding how to deal with the distribution of other assets.
 What is financially fair may be very different from one family to the next.
 It depends on the circumstances of the individual family.